-What we saw some years ago in movies, seems to be happening in real life now.
+What we saw some years ago in movies seems to be happening in real life now.
 Machine learning, an AI subset, teaches computers to learn from experience, it improves day by day.
 Machines learn without being programmed by specific computers.
 The key to artificial intelligence is in its training.
-Training an AI means teaching it what output data it should return to us when we enter certain input data.
+Training an AI means teaching it what output data it should give us when we enter certain input data.

 Machines capable of composing a tune, painting a picture, are the result of research ranging from the study of the human mind and its creative processes to the design of systems capable of replicating the cognitive mechanisms of people’s brains.
 In the case of Obvious, their system was based on two algorithms: one that analyzed a total of 15,000 historical portraits painted between the fourteenth and twentieth centuries and another one that was responsible for making the machine distinguish the difference between a painting in real life and the artificially created one.

 Experiments with style transfers are also part of the many functions that machine learning can find within art.
 But what is it exactly?
 Style transfers are mere recompositions of images having the style of other images.
 The algorithm takes 3 images, one for content, one for style and one objective.
 The ‘objective’ image would be the blank canvas on which the work will be created.
 This work will be a completely new image, which represents the original content of one image in conjunction with the style of the other.
 It is based on an artificial system based on a deep neural network that creates artistic images of high perceptual quality.
 Created by Leon Gatys, Alexander Ecker and Matthias Bethge, the system uses neural representations to separate and recombine the content and style of arbitrary images, providing a neuronal algorithm for the creation of artistic images.